MFridlyand/MiniLang/readme_eng.txt

-And so before you the simplest programming language, originally written for tutoring purposes.
+And so before you the very simple programming language, originally written for tutoring purposes.
 The language supports:
     * arithmetical and logical expressions
     * basic algorithmic constructs ( if while )
     * local and global variables of the type double